Maria Johansdotter

-Maria Johansdotter, or Maja Jansdotter, also known as Magnus Johansson (fl.
-1706), was a Swedish spelman (a player of Swedish folk music) and parish clerk.
+Maria Johansdotter, or Maja Jansdotter, also known as Magnus Johansson (born 1683), was a Swedish spelman (a player of Swedish folk music) and parish clerk.
 She was the first woman parish clerk in Sweden.
 She was put on trial for homosexuality and for having posed as a man in 1705.

 Life

 Maria Johansdotter arrived in Stockholm from Åland with her stepfather during the Great Northern War.
 She later stated, that in her home parish she often dressed in trousers and performed both male and female tasks.
 In Stockholm, she performed tasks normally given to men on farms outside of the capital.
 She also became a well known musician in the capital, when she played the harp as a spelman on the taverns of Gamla stan.
 Although she wore trousers, she still used her female name.
-One evening, she was given a passport under the male name Magnus Johansson by a guest at a tavern.
+One evening, she was given identity papers under the male name Magnus Johansson by a guest at a tavern.
 After this, she dressed completely in male clothing and stated to her employer that she was a hermaphrodite and would henceforth live as a man.
 She later moved to another part of the city's surroundings where she was unknown as a woman.

 Partially, this was caused by the fact that the professions open to men were better paid.
 As a man, she supported herself as a male farmhand and started to train as a shoe maker.
 She was a good singer, and was employed in Lovö as a parish clerk, thus becoming the first female parish clerk in her country.
 In her private life, she became entangled in a string of love affairs with maids to an extent that she was given a bad reputation for being a promiscuous man.
-She was eventually revealed because : "The maids begun to care for her too much".
+She was eventually revealed because, "The maids begun to care for her too much".
 After several love affairs, she fell genuinely in love with the maid Maria Andersdotter.
 Andersdotter was warned by her mother that there were rumors that Johansdotter was a woman, but Andersdotter stated that she did not care and accepted Johansdotter's proposal of marriage.
 Johansdotter promised Andersdotter that she would reveal the truth as soon as she had completed her education as a shoe maker.
 Maria Johansdotter then received a letter from the vicar in a parish where she was known as a woman.
 The couple decided to commit suicide together, but when they were discovered by the employer of Johansdotter, Maria Johansdotter contacted the vicar and reported herself.